On first order amenability: Amenable theories: definitions and basic results

 \end{cor}

 \begin{proof} Easy exercise. \end{proof}

 In the rest of this subsection, we give many examples (or even classes of examples) of amenable and extremely amenable theories.\\

-Recall that a {\em $G$-flow} (for a topological group $G$) is a pair $(G,X)$, where $X$ is a compact, Hausdorff space on which $G$ acts continuously; a {\em $G$-ambit} is a $G$-flow $(G,X, x_0)$ with a distinguished point $x_0 \in X$ with dense $G$-orbit.
+Recall that a {\em $G$-flow} (for a topological group $G$) is a pair $(G,X)$, where $X$ is a compact, Hausdorff space on which $G$ acts continuously; a {\em $G$-ambit} is a $G$-flow $(G,X, x_0)$ with a distinguished point $x_0 \in X$ with dense $G$-orbit (e.g. see p.
+117-118 of \cite{Aus} for a discussion on universal ambits).
 The topological group $G$ is said to be {\em [extremely] amenable} if each $G$-flow (equivalently, the universal $G$-ambit) has an invariant, Borel probability measure [respectively, a fixed point].
+(See \cite[Chapter III, Theorem 3.1]{Gla} for several equivalent definitions of amenability for topological groups.)

 \begin{cor} Let $M$ be $\aleph_0$-saturated and strongly $\aleph_0$-homogeneous.
 Then, if $\aut(M)$ is amenable as a topological group (with the pointwise convergence topology), then it is relatively amenable, which in turn implies that it is $\bar \alpha$-relatively amenable for any tuple $\bar \alpha$ of elements $M$.